 - Candidates should have strong writing, research, and communication skills.

 - Author and co-author blog posts, articles, fact sheets, and other written materials.

 - Experience using MS Office and Access database is a plus.

 - AYPF seeks undergraduate and graduate student interns with an interest in and commitment to improving the lives of youth.

 - An understanding of education policy and a commitment to the mission and goals of AYPF.

 - Ability to work at least 15-20 hours per week.

-Please note that AYPF is now accepting applications for the Spring 2019 period.
+Please note that AYPF is now accepting applications for the Fall 2019 period.
 Our application process is rolling, and candidates selected for interviews will be contacted directly.
 Unfortunately, due to the volume of applications, we cannot respond to inquiries individually.

 Please include a cover letter, resume, writing sample, and two professional references.
 Feel free to also include a professional portfolio with your application.
 When applying, please contact Loretta Goodwin.
 Please specify the title of the internship and period you are applying for in the subject line, and include your last name in the title of your resume document.

 - From my first day at AYPF, I immediately felt welcomed and valued as part of the team.
 The substantial work and collegial atmosphere gave me the support I needed to develop professionally and deepen my knowledge of education policy.
 The internship itself was very structured yet still allowed outlets for autonomy to explore and write about my own particular interests in education.
 AYPF interns also get to take full advantage of the opportunities and events in Washington, D.C.
 I highly recommend!”- A. Shachat – (Summer 2016 Intern)